mattiasgustavsson/yarnspin/README.md

 When you run `yarnspin.exe` it will compile all the scripts and assets into a single compressed `yarnspin.dat` file.
 You can then distribute `yarnspin.exe` and `yarnspin.dat`, and that is the complete game ready for distribution.
 If there is no `scripts` folder in the same location as `yarnspin.exe`, it won't attempt compilation.

-When compiling a yarn, it will load all files in the `scripts` folder and try to compile them.
+When compiling a yarn, it will load all files, regardless of extension, in the `scripts` folder and try to compile them.
+It doesn't matter what you put in different files, all files will be loaded and processed in one go.
 A script file can contain many `sections`, where a section is declared by putting three equal signs before and after its name - and names must be unique across all files.
 Like this:
 ```
 === my_section ===
 ```